aperezdc/perezdecastro.org/2016/snabbwalls-l7spy-analyzer.markdown

 A Digression
 ------------

-There are two things unrelated to `L7Spy` I want to mention:
+There are two things related to `L7Spy` I want to mention beforehand:

 ### nDPI 1.8 is Now Supported

-The changes from the [recently released][lndpi0.3.3] `ljndpi` v0.3.3 have been merged into the SnabbWall repository, which means that now it also supports using [version 1.8 of the nDPI library](https://github.com/ntop/nDPI/releases/tag/1.8).
+The changes from the [recently released][ljndpi0.3.3] `ljndpi` v0.3.3 have been merged into the SnabbWall repository, which means that now it also supports using [version 1.8 of the nDPI library](https://github.com/ntop/nDPI/releases/tag/1.8).